Harvard-Neutrino/SIREN/docs/three_body.md

 squared amplitude in the model's convention.
 It must be nonnegative and independent of orientation.
 The supported masses satisfy `m_M > m_l + m_phi > 0`, with both daughter masses nonnegative.
+The Dalitz and physics-object functions reject nonfinite masses and masses outside that domain with `ValueError`, including a closed channel or two massless `l, phi` daughters.
+Either one of those daughters may be massless.

 | Function | Purpose |
 | --- | --- |